morewings/alias-kitchen/README.md

 [![Alias Kitchen logo](./design/logo.jpg)](#)

-Alias Kitchen allows developers to have a single source of truth regarding project links.
+Alias Kitchen provides developers an ability to have a single source of truth regarding project import aliases.

+## The problem

 Are you tired of writing `import {Foo} from './../../../../../bar/bazz/Foo` and then changing it every time you move a file?
 Do you wish you had a single, reliable source of truth for your project's internal links, seamlessly integrated across all your favorite bundlers?

+## The solution

 **Alias Kitchen is here to help!**